 Next, we covered the topic “Types of Leather” to provide in-depth information on the said topic.
-The topic covers different types of leather based on both the quality of animal hide and the end use.
+The topic covers different types of leather-based on both the quality of animal hide and the end-use.

-The next chapter is “Leather Processing”, which covers the complete process of making leather from raw animal hide to adding finishing touches.
+The next chapter is “Leather Processing”, which covers the complete process of making leather from a raw animal hide to adding finishing touches.
 However, we avoided going into too much detail as we didn’t want readers to get bored with an overload of technical jargon.

 Concluding your blog post with actionable tips is, perhaps, the best way to keep your readers happy.
 It leaves them with the feeling that they have learned something useful.
 So, our post ends with actionable tips on how to identify genuine leather.

 A well-crafted URL makes it easier for both humans and search engines to understand what the page is about.
 So, we had to keep in mind the best URL practices, which include:

 - Keep it short, preferably 3-5 words.